-In the famous shocking finale, it was revealed that effeminate, shy motel manager Norman Bates (Anthony Perkins) was actually the murderous "Mother" who dressed in his mother's clothes.
-The police psychiatrist Dr. Richmond (Simon Oakland) explained how a "disturbed" Norman had an incestuously possessive and jealous love for his mother, so he poisoned both her and her lover after he discovered them in bed together ten years earlier.
+In the expository conclusion, police psychiatrist Dr. Richmond (Simon Oakland) told how Norman was actually the murderous "Mother" who dressed in his mother's clothes.
+He explained how a "disturbed" Norman had an incestuously possessive and jealous love for his mother, so he poisoned both her and her lover after he discovered them in bed together ten years earlier.
 To wipe clean and obliterate the unbearable, intolerable crime of matricide from his conscience and consciousness, a remorseful, devoted and loyal Norman developed a split personality.

 The last image was the dredging of the swamp - Marion's car with her body and the almost-$40,000 in the trunk was hauled trunk-first from the muck by a heavy clanking chain on a winch.

-A Pure Formality (1994, It/Fr) (aka Una Pura Formalità or Une Pure Formalite)
+A Pure Formality (1994, It./Fr.) (aka Una Pura Formalità or Une Pure Formalite)

 Confusing flashbacks, disconnected images in fast-paced montage, and other inconsistences in the suspect's ever-changing story were revealed during the questioner's attempts to learn the truth.
-Often disoriented, Blaise repeated himself, then claimed amnesiac memory loss, and often seemed to incriminate himself.
+Often disoriented and revealing a troubled past, Blaise/Onoff repeated himself, then claimed amnesiac memory loss, and often seemed to incriminate himself.

-In the ambiguous, existentialist, Twilight Zone-like ending (similar in its ending to An Occurrence at Owl Creek Bridge (1962), Jacob's Ladder (1990), A Pure Formality (1994), The Others (2001), Dead End (2003), Stay (2005) and Passengers (2008).
+The ambiguous, existentialist, Twilight Zone-like ending was similar in its ending to An Occurrence at Owl Creek Bridge (1962), Jacob's Ladder (1990), A Pure Formality (1994), The Sixth Sense (1999), The Others (2001), Dead End (2003), Stay (2005) and Passengers (2008).

 Greatest Movie Plot Twists, Spoilers and Surprise Endings